Chapter 1: A Cursed Race

-“Because—” the older girl sighed and leaned back.
+“Because—” The older girl seemed to recover from her frustration and leaned back.
 “How do I explain…?” she muttered.
 “Well, do you know why they beat all of us on the stone table?”

 I winced from still lingering haze of pain; I shook my head.

 “They do it so we learn how to overcome pain, and that is why all livyahaks—even Ravs—have to go through it.
 They won’t stop beating you until you stop screaming or even wincing—or until you pass out,” she explained, and I watched her body give another slight shake.
 “They are training us to be ruthless killers, to be the bringers of death.
 They cannot have compassion or emotions in a soldier.”